Noorda College of Osteopathic Medicine - Noorda-COM

 Curricular Offerings

 Our curriculum diverges significantly from traditional medical education.
 Our blended curricular model pioneers the integration of technology and directed personal guidance, putting students at the center of their medical education experiences.
 No scheduled classes.
 No large classroom lectures.
 The heart of our curriculum is faculty pre-recorded, short video segments covering defined learning objectives.
-Students engage with core content in small groups of about 3-8 people in on-campus learning pods and collaboratively accomplish required assignments.
-Groups schedule their own learning times, giving the students a great degree of flexibility.
+Students engage with core content in small groups of about 3-6 people in on-campus learning pods and collaboratively accomplish required assignments.

 Hands-on skills are a crucial competency for successful physicians.
 Students will have ample opportunity to work with interdisciplinary teams to simulate real healthcare delivery experiences.
 Discipline-specific clinical experiences are designed in collaboration with local and regional hospitals and clinics, utilizing similar asynchronous, learning objective-driven content.